Sunday, May 27, 2012

 Statue of Washington and Lafayette, Paris.jpgThere are three monuments in the park.
 One is of Marquis de La Fayette shaking hands with George Washington, designed by sculptor Frederic-Auguste Bartholdi, designer of the Statue of Liberty, standing in New York Harbor.
 There is an exact replica of the La Fayette - Washington monument in Morningside Park in New York, up in Harlem.
 The figures are double size.

-The second monument is one of a person you may either bless or curse when in the dentist's chair - an American dentist, Horace Wells, an early inventor of an anesthesia, nitrous oxide or laughing gas.
-A sad story there, as he learned of the effects of the gas in a circus, performed a few successful extractions using it, but then became addicted to chloroform, becoming deranged from it and committed a crime by throwing acid of a sort onto two prostitutes.
+The second monument is one of a person you may either bless or curse when in the dentist's office - an American dentist, Horace Wells, an early inventor of an anesthesia, nitrous oxide or laughing gas.
+A sad story there.
+He learned of the effects of the gas in a circus, performed a few successful extractions using it, but then became addicted to chloroform and so deranged from it he committed a crime by throwing acid onto two prostitutes.
 He committed suicide in remorse.
-For some reason my dentist finds this story amusing.
+For some reason my dentist finds this story amusing; but then, he finds McTeague, by Frank Norris, amusing.
 Both the American Dental and Medical Associations honored Wells posthumously in1864, and have credited him as the discoverer of modern anesthesia.

-The third monument is of Alan Seeger, a poet who was born in New York but lived part of his his adolescence in Mexico.
-He returned to the US and attended Harvard college, becoming an editor of the Harvard Monthly where he regularly submitted poetry.
-After graduation, Seeger lived as a bohemian in Greenwich Village for two years, moving to Paris in 1912.
+The third monument is of Alan Seeger, a poet who was born in New York and lived part of his his adolescence in Mexico.
+He returned to the US to attend Harvard college, becoming an editor of the Harvard Monthly where he regularly submitted his poetry.
+After graduation, Seeger lived a bohemian lifestyle in Greenwich Village for two years, moving to Paris in 1912.
 After the outbreak of WWI he joined the French Foreign Legion, serving in the trenches on the Western Front.
 During quiet hours of guard duty he composed verse.

 I have a rendezvous with Death